greg-cc/Copy-unvisited-links/README.md

 // @name         Copy Unvisited Links (Custom History v1.9.1 - Local File Fixes)
 // @namespace    http://tampermonkey.net/
 // @version      1.9.1
-// @description  Tracks clicked/visited links,  drag and droping a text file or url
+// @description  Tracks clicked/visited links.
+To copy unique unvisited links from website or
-// @description  will copy unique unvisited links from page or pasted text to the clipboard.
+// @description  file:// , drag and drop them onto the button.
+Or paste text from the clipboard
-// @description  Allows local file execution as well.
+// @description  and have the clipboard only contain unvisited links.
+Allows selecting local files.
 // @author       Your Name / Gemini AI
 // @include       *
 // @match        *://*/*